 2014 Winter Olympics qualifying: Great Britain hammed by Kazakhstan

-Great Britain's campaign to qualify for the 2014 Winter Olympics ended on a low note as they were beaten 6-0 by Kazakhstan in their final game in Riga.
+Great Britain's campaign to qualify for the 2014 Winter Olympics ended on a low note as they were beaten by Kazakhstan.

 Britain's chances of qualification from Group E ended on Friday after a 4-2 defeat to France but Tony Hand's troops had high hopes of closing with a win against a side just four places above them in the world rankings.